Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Communication Overhead}

 The communication overhead impacts the performance of the system, when the DNN computation is offloaded to the cloud or other edge participants.
-Hence, it is indispensable to minimize this overhead, particularly in costly network infrastructure.
-The data overhead mainly depends on how the model is designed, i.e., types and configuration of the layers that determine the output size, in addition to the communication technology.
-Another important performance metric related to offloading DNN tasks is the consistency of parameters and computations distributed across all machines.
+Hence, it is indispensable to minimize this overhead, particularly in costly network infrastructures.
+The data overhead, typically measured in Megabyte, depends on the input and how the model is designed, i.e., types and configuration of the layers that determine the output size, in addition to the communication technology.
 Furthermore, the fault-tolerance should be guaranteed to deal with communication failures efficiently.